 The Helsana Group pursues a policy of providing its shareholders, employees and customers with open and comprehensive information on a regular basis.

 Under “Helsana Group” on the website www.helsana.ch, the company publishes information on topics such as its corporate strategy, legal structure, corporate governance, media releases, annual reports and other information addressed to specific target groups.

 The Group's business results are published once a year.
 The press releases and presentations can be accessed on the company's website.
 The annual report is available in German, French, Italian and English.
 It can be downloaded from the website from the date of publication of the annual results.

+A Chairman's Conference is held for the shareholders of Helsana Ltd in October every year.
 The Annual General Meeting is held every year within six months of the end of the financial year.
 Extraordinary General Meetings are convened as necessary.